Seestadt

 Inventive people with a connection to Seestadt thought about it and found some fun solutions.

-The Zeitkugeln (time spheres) in the Flederhaus are a good example.
+The Zeitkugeln (time spheres) in the Flederhaus were a good example.

 Look closely - how many spheres light up?